 Our ambulatory block system enables residents to provide longitudinal patient care, reduce the number of clinic sessions during busy inpatient rotations, while still meeting ACGME requirements for outpatient training.
 This has significantly increased our residents' satisfaction with ambulatory training.

-Our ambulatory block schedule includes protected time for self-study, quality improvement projects, as well as a half day per week dedicated to medical education (academic half day).
+Any ambulatory block schedule also includes protected time for self-study, quality improvement projects, as well as half day per week dedicated to medical education (academic half day).
 Our academic half day features parts of our innovative curriculum in Evidence-Based Medicine (EBM modules and EBM consult) and the ACP High Value Cost Conscious curriculum.
-During the academic half day, residents engage in problem based learning and have the opportunity to assume the role of teachers for their peers.
+During the academic half day, residents engage in interactive, small group problem based learning and have the opportunity to assume the role of teachers for their peers.

-Direct observation exercises and resident evaluations are integrated into the outpatient clinic schedule, which ensures their completion.
+Direct observation sessions (mini-CEX) and resident evaluations are integrated into the residents' outpatient clinic schedule, with specific time set aside, which ensures their completion.

-Our longitudinal care clinic qualifies as a level III patient-centered medical home and is well supported by our experienced staff.
-Our residents treat patients with a wide variety of disorders, ranging from routine primary care to more complex and esoteric problems.
-Our residents also enjoy minimal patient no-show rate in their clinic, which allows them to quickly establish and follow a patient panel.
+Our longitudinal care clinic is a level III patient-centered medical home and is well supported by our experienced staff.
+Our residents treat patients with a wide variety of disorders, ranging from routine primary care and prevention to more complex and esoteric problems.
+Our residents also enjoy minimal patient no-show rate in their clinic, which allows them to quickly build and follow a patient panel.

 Andreas Achilleos, M.D.

 Associate Program Director (Ambulatory Medicine)